Whether you’re an employer or an employee, here are some 10 tips to effectively work from home.

 Tricia Dixon, Director of consultancy firm JB Medical says: “Just because you’re working from home, your work and your workspace are as valid as those of people working in a more traditional office.
 You have to really believe this.”

 As a homeworker, you might find it easy to work long hours without taking a break.
 Stopping to put another load of washing on doesn’t count as rest, nor does grabbing food from the fridge and taking it back to your desk.
+Learning how to work effectively implies understanding when it’s time to take a break – especially when there are no colleagues to lure you to the coffee machine for a chat.

 Marathon sessions may feel like a productive experience, but, generally, they’re anything but.
 Being burnt out isn’t helpful for anyone.
 But if you do find it hard to take breaks, try to look at it with a growth mindset.
 You’re planning to be successful over the long-term, so you need to work from home sustainably.